MOLOCH-dev/EV_Charger_monetization/final-report/README.md

 2. esp wifi module needs to be used instead of whole esp dev kit
 3. remove 7A relay and include 16A omron relay in pcb design
 4. include smps so that another socket is not required for adapter
-5. avoid restarting the esp by giving commands over wifi by using Real Time capabilites.
+5. try restarting the esp by giving commands over wifi.

 ## Members:
 1. Akshat B.